Naksh-Rathore/opengl-wrapper/README.md

 2. Change the file paths in the project configs to your own
 3. Code something and run it!

-The makefile can be used with many files without needing to change the makefile, but the library paths do need to be changed.
+The makefile can be used with many files without needing to change, but the library paths do need to be changed only once.

 # Contributing